rakoort99/bt_compare/README.md

 > Bong, Heejong and Li, Wanshan and Shrotriya, Shamindra and Rinaldo, Alessandro. _"Nonparametric Estimation in the Dynamic Bradley-Terry Model"_ The 23rd International Conference on Artificial Intelligence and Statistics.
 2020.

+My contributions are found in the file `analysis/simulations/rakoort_comparisons.ipynb`, in which I compare the model from the paper to the Trueskill model in a variety of spare data regimes.

 ### Reproducibility of Analysis

 For more details on how to reproduce the analysis in our paper, please see our detailed [wiki](https://github.com/shamindras/bttv-aistats2020/wiki) for step by step instructions.